 • Limited Credit: Bad credit catalogues may offer lower credit limits than traditional lenders, which can limit your purchasing power.

-Before using a bad credit catalogue, it’s important to weigh up the pros and cons and decide whether it’s the right option for you.
+Before using a bad credit catalogue, it’s important to weigh the pros and cons carefully and consider whether it’s the right option for you.
+If used responsibly, a bad credit catalogue can be a useful financial tool that helps you manage your finances and improve your credit rating over time.

 How to Use